fboes/aerofly-patterns/README.md

 This nice little project generates `custom_missions_user.tmc` to use with Aerofly FS 4.
 These missions contain landing pattern lessons, which put your plane in a random location around an airport, sets time of day as well as weather, and let you figure out how to enter the landing pattern correctly.

+## What does it do?

+1. It downloads data for an airport selected by you,
+2. and places an aircraft selected by you in a random spot around this airport.
+3. It downloads METAR weather data for the last few days,
+4. and determines which will be the active runway,
+5. considering if your aircraft is able to land on this runway.
+6. From this data it will create multiple random missions,
+7. and write these to a `custom_missions_user.tmc` which you then can use in Aerofly FS 4.

 ## How to use it

 This tool requires [Node.js](https://nodejs.org/en) in at least version 20 to be installed on your local computer.